top of page

 MISSION

 How do we carve out this space in the contemporary media landscape, where traditional media is shuttering & literary magazines, art exhibits & academic journals exist as silos (especially without mass generational wealth)?
-SAAG has been crowd-funded since its inception.
-From Issue 2 onward, SAAG will use a member model to remain sustainable and compensate both our immensely hard-working staff and contributors.
+By compensating both our immensely hard-working staff and contributors.
+By publishing work that is thoughtful and rigorous: work that connects the local and the global, work that is unafraid but not provocative simply for the sake of it, and work that is internationalist in scope.
+By traipsing across genres and modes of art.

 Subscribe below to get the chance to become a member of SAAG early, and get early access to our online store (under construction), discounts to a dizzying variety of new merch, including subscription boxes for books, zines, board games, and art, our first print issue, access to events in cities across the globe, our archives, paywalls, and active collaboration with the editorial team.
 Stay tuned for more.